 The answer is simply to actively collect more reviews from your customers.

 How to collect more Google reviews

 Did you know that a large percentage of your happy customers will actually leave you a review if you just ask them?
 People are busy and unless prompted to do so won't generally take time out of their day to review a company (unless they're annoyed - we all know that people with a bad experience are more likely to tell their friends without prompting than those with a positive experience).

 However, if your happy customers are just asked to write a review, they will.

-So the solution to your “bad reviews on Google Local” problem is quite simply to collect more verified reviews.
-Overall, your review score will be greatly increased, and this is the score that is rather prominent in Google Local results (as you can see in the below SERP for the term “restaurants near me”).
+So the solution to hiding negative reviews on Google is to collect more positive reviews.
+Overall, your review score will be greatly increased, and this is the score that is prominent in Google Local results (as you can see in the below SERP for the term "restaurants near me").

 The best way to get more reviews is to sign up with a Review Platform.
 This way, you'll be able to send 'review boosters' to all of your past customers, which means gaining an unprecendented amount of stars in the space of just a few days.
 This increase in positive reviews will help to balance out any negative ones you have on Google and turn your online reputation around.

 How to avoid negative Google reviews

 It's unlikely you're reading this article because you're inundated with positive reviews - it's usually only negative reviews that people want to delete.
 Whilst learning how to prevent bad online reviews won't help you get rid of your current ones, it will help mask them and also reduce the likelihood of them happening again.

 Aside from flagging, there is no secret to removing reviews from Google.
 Sadly, once they're there, it's likely they're there to stay.
 The secret, therefore, to managing your online reputation is working to prevent these negative reviews and actively collecting positive ones.
 Do that, and you should never need to remove a Google review again.